Resolving duplicate bindings

 binding that

-contains a union of keys and values of all the other maps.
-This is similar to resolution of Set<T>
+contains a union of the keys and values of all other maps.
+This is similar to resolving Set<T>

 method of ModuleBuilder